-(f) Distinction Between Operating and Finance Leases for Contracts where the Group is the Lessor of significant risk and rewards of ownership of the properties covered by the agreements.
+(f) Distinction Between Operating and Finance Leases for Contracts where the Group is the Lessor

+The Group has entered into various lease agreements as either a lessor or lessee.
+Critical judgment was exercised by management to distinguish each lease agreement as either an operating or finance lease by looking at the transfer or retention of significant risk and rewards of ownership of the properties covered by the agreements.
 Failure to make the right judgment will result in either overstatement or understatement of assets and liabilities.
 Based on management's judgment, all of the Group's lease agreements were determined to be operating leases.